nathants/s4/readme.md

 safety for all inputs. service access should be considered to be at the level of root ssh. any user input should be escaped for shell.

+cluster resizing. clusters should be short lived and data ephemeral.

 ## install

 install